n. Provisions, Contingent liabilities and contingent assets Provisions

 a.
 Useful life of property, plant and equipment: When reviewing the residual values and expected useful lives of assets, the Company considers climate-related legislation and regulations that may restrict the use of assets or require significant capital expenditures.

 b.
-I mpairment of non-financial assets: The value-in-use may be impacted in several different ways by transition risk in particular, such as climate-related legislation and regulations and changes in demand for the Company's products.
-The Company considered expectations for increased costs of emissions, increased demand for goods
+Impairment of non-financial assets: The value-in-use may be impacted in several different ways by transition risk in particular, such as climate-related legislation and regulations and changes in demand for the Company’s products.
+The Company considered expectations for increased costs of emissions, increased demand for goods sold by the Company’s WTG equipment CGU and cost increases due to stricter recycling requirements in the cash-flow forecasts in assessing value-in-use amounts.

 c.
-Fair value measurement: For revalued office properties, the Group considers the effect of physical and transition risks and whether investors would consider those risks in their valuation.
-The group believes it is not currently exposed to severe physical risks, but believes that investors, to some extent, would consider impacts of transition risks in their valuation, such as increasing requirements for energy efficiency of buildings due to climate-related legislation and regulations as well as tenants' increasing demands for low-emission buildings.
+Fair value measurement: For revalued office properties, the Company considers the effect of physical and transition risks and whether investors would consider those risks in their valuation.
+The Company believes it is not currently exposed to severe physical risks, but believes that investors, to some extent, would consider impacts of transition risks in their valuation, such as increasing requirements for energy efficiency of buildings due to climate-related legislation and regulations as well as tenants’ increasing demands for low-emission buildings.

 3. Significant accounting judgements, estimates and assumptions